php-fig/fig-standards/proposed/psr-1-coding-style-guide/0700-function-and-method-declarations.md

     <?php
     namespace Vendor\Package;

     function fooBarBaz($arg1, $arg2, $arg3 = [], $arg4 = null)
     {
         // function body
     }

-Strongly consider using static class methods rather than functions; this will help support autoloading.
+This guide encourages using static class methods rather than functions; doing so helps to support autoloading.

 Global functions are strongly discouraged.
 If a global function is unavoidable, prefix it with the vendor and package name.